 A Look at Trends in Camps

-The category called "camps" in the Industry Report research covers a range of facility types.
-These include youth and private camps, which made up 4.7 percent of respondents, as well as campgrounds and RV parks, at 1.8 percent of respondents.
+The category referred to as "camps" in the Industry Report research covers a range of facility types.
+These include youth and private camps, which made up 5.1 percent of respondents, as well as campgrounds and RV parks, which made up 1.5 percent of survey respondents.

-Camp respondents were representative of a variety of business types, with the largest number, 63 percent, reporting from private nonprofit organizations.
-Another 23.9 percent said they were with private, for-profit organizations, and 12.3 percent were with public organizations.
+Camp respondents represent a range of ways of doing business.
+The largest number—65.8 percent—are from private nonprofit organizations.
+Another 23.7 percent said they were with private for-profit organizations, and 10.5 percent said they were with public organizations.

 Like most respondents, those from camp facilities were most likely to be located in the Midwest.
-Some 40.1 percent of camp respondents said they were from the Midwest.
-Smaller numbers were from other regions, including 20.4 percent in the Northeast, 16.1 percent in the West, 12.4 percent in the South Atlantic, 10.2 percent in the South Central region, and 0.7 percent located outside the United States.
+Some 30.4 percent of camp respondents said they were from the Midwest.
+They were followed by the Northeast, home to 21.4 percent of camp respondents. smaller numbers were from other regions, including 19.6 percent in the South Atlantic region, 19.6 percent in the West, and 8.9 percent in the South Central states.

-On average, camp respondents said they serve a population of 61,500 people.
-Some 71.3 percent of camp respondents said they reach a population of 20,000 or fewer people, while 14 percent serve an audience of 100,000 or more.
+On average, camp respondents said they serve a population of 118,000 people.
+That said, a majority of camp respondents, 59.8 percent, said they reach a population of 20,000 or fewer people.
+Only 22.3 percent serve an audience of 100,000 or more.

 While camp respondents were less likely than many others to report that they partnered with outside organizations, a majority had done so.
-Some 78.5 percent of camp respondents said they had formed such partnerships.
-The most common partners for camps were: nonprofit organizations (60 percent); local schools (44.4 percent); colleges and universities (28.9 percent); local government (27.4 percent); and state government (22.2 percent).
+Some 77.7 percent of camp respondents said they had formed such partnerships.
+The most common partners for camps were: nonprofit organizations (63.4 percent); local schools (41.1 percent); local government (25.9 percent); corporate or local businesses (25.9 percent); and colleges and universities (22.3 percent).

-Respondents from camps were twice as likely as non-camp respondents to report that their primary audience was made up of teens.
-They also were much more likely to have an audience of children ages 4 to 12.
-While 33.6 percent of camp respondents said their main audience was children ages 4 to 12, just 17.3 percent of non-camp respondents said this was their main audience.
-And, while 18.4 percent of camp respondents had a primary audience made up of teens ages 13 to 18, some 9.1 percent of non-camp respondents said this was their main audience.
-Nearly a third (32.8 percent) of camp respondents said they served all ages.
-Another 11.8 percent said adults ages 19 to 64 were their primary audience, 2.9 percent served seniors 65 and older, and 0.7 percent said college students were their primary audience.
+Respondents from camps were much more likely than non-camp respondents to report that their primary audience was made up of teens.
+They also were more likely to have an audience of children ages 4 to 12.
+While 27.2 percent of camp respondents said their audience was made up of teenagers, only 8.1 percent of non-camp respondents named this as their primary audience.
+And, while 37.7 percent of camp respondents said their primary audience was children ages 4 to 12, only 17.7 percent of non-camp respondents named this as their primary audience.
+Another 25.4 percent of camp respondents said they serve an all-ages audience, while 8.8 percent reach adults ages 19 to 64, and 0.9 percent said they serve seniors 65 and older as their primary audience.